mehradans92/shadyquant/README.md

 ![image](https://user-images.githubusercontent.com/908389/163302143-42fdebee-afc8-4ec6-b550-f5208be32e99.png)

-You can use shadyquant to plot a 95% confidence interval:
+You can use shadyquant to plot a 95% confidence interval (default):

 ```py
 import sq